twplatformlabs/circleci-remote-docker/README.md

 	<p>
 		<img alt="Thoughtworks Logo" src="https://raw.githubusercontent.com/twplatformlabs/static/master/psk_banner.png" width=800 />
 	</p>
-  <h1>twdps/circleci-remote-docker</h1>
+  <h1>ghcr.io/twplatformlabs/circleci-remote-docker</h1>
   <h3>PSK CircleCI Convenience Images</h3>
   <a href="https://app.circleci.com/pipelines/github/twplatformlabs/circleci-remote-docker"><img src="https://circleci.com/gh/twplatformlabs/circleci-remote-docker.svg?style=shield"></a> <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/github/license/twplatformlabs/circleci-remote-docker"></a>
 </div>
 <br />

-With inspiration from the CircleCI convenience images, `twdps/circleci-remote-docker` maintains Alpine and Ubuntu variants with both remote and self-hosted runners in mind.
+With inspiration from the CircleCI convenience images, `ghcr.io/twplatformlabs/circleci-remote-docker` maintains Alpine and Ubuntu variants with both remote and self-hosted runners in mind.
 As the name suggests, this image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).

+>**Note:** This image was previously published to Dockerhub as twdps/circleci-remote-docker.
+For 2026, release version will continue to be mirrored to Dockerhub.
+Starting in 2027, the PSK Circleci convenience images will only by published to ghcr.io.

 This image contains the [minimum packages required](https://circleci.com/docs/custom-images/) to function as a remote_docker executor on CircleCI.